 England captain Steven Gerrard has revealed he has had a conversation with Wayne Rooney over the striker's future at Manchester United.

-Goal exclusively revealed last Thursday that the 27-year-old is considering handing in a formal transfer request in order to push through a move to Chelsea this summer.
+The 27-year-old is considering handing in a formal transfer request in order to push through a move to Chelsea this summer having grown disillusioned with life at Old Trafford.

 Despite being ruled out of United's Community Shield win over Wigan Athletic on Sunday with a shoulder injury, Rooney has been participating in training with Roy Hodgson's squad ahead of Wednesday's friendly against Scotland at Wembley.